-Mandates that when there is diversity jurisdiction, federal courts must apply state substantive law and federal procedural law
+Mandates that when there is diversity jurisdiction, federal courts must apply:

 What law applies when there is federal question jurisdiction?

-Remember: The Erie Doctrine only applies in diversity jurisdiction cases, not in federal question cases.
+The Erie Doctrine only applies in diversity jurisdiction, not federal question jurisdiction.

 What's the difference between procedural and substantive law?

 Procedural: Laws that provide the process by which a case will progress.
 Examples include methods of serving process or time limits for filing motions.

 Substantive: Laws that provide a right.
 Examples include laws that impose a duty of care.

 ⚠️ Note: Some laws, such as a statutes of limitations, fall in a grey area between the two.
 These laws are where most issues with the Erie Doctrine reside.
 The status of such statutes is dependent on the outcome determinative test (Step 2).

 In a diversity jurisdiction case, assuming state common law and federal law conflict, what is the first step in Erie analysis?

 Determine the law behind the primary issue, and determine whether the law is procedural, substantive, or something in the middle.